faroos3/PellioRPI/README.md

 For Dependency info, view Depencies.md

-For instructions on how to install SQL, and a quick navigation guide, visit the Wiki: https://github.com/faroos3/PellioRPI/wiki
+For instructions on how to install SQL, and a getting started guide, visit the Wiki: https://github.com/faroos3/PellioRPI/wiki